vitessio/website/content/en/docs/22.0/reference/programs/vtctldclient/vtctldclient_DistributedTransaction/vtctldclient_DistributedTransaction_get-info.md

 ---
-title: GetTabletVersion
+title: DistributedTransaction get-info
 series: vtctldclient
 commit: d9ab9f7a1cf3cae19a1ea06963798a7646e8fb27
 ---
-## vtctldclient GetTabletVersion
+## vtctldclient DistributedTransaction get-info

-Print the version of a tablet from its debug vars.
+Reads the state of the unresolved transaction by querying each participating shard.

 ```
-vtctldclient GetTabletVersion <alias>
+vtctldclient DistributedTransaction get-info --dtid <dtid>
 ```

 ### Options

 ```
+  -d, --dtid string   read transaction state for the given distributed transaction ID.
-  -h, --help   help for GetTabletVersion
+  -h, --help          help for get-info
 ```

 ### Options inherited from parent commands